Timeline of Karnataka: Prehistory

 During 4th and 3rd century BCE, Karnataka was part of Nanda and Maurya Empire.
 The Brahmagiri edicts in Chitradurga dated around c.230BCE belongs to emperor Ashoka and says of the nearby region as "Isila", which means "fortified region" in Sanskrit.
 In Kannada "Isila" can mean "To shoot an arrow" ("sila" or "sala" means to-shoot and "ise" or "ese" means to-throw in Kannada).
 After Maurya, Shatavahana came to power in the north and Ganga in the south which can roughly be taken as the starting point of Karnataka in modern times.
 Kavirajamarga by Amogavarsha states Karnataka as the region between the Kaveri River in the south and the Godavari River in the north.
 It also says "Kavya prayoga parinathamathigal" (See Image) which means people in the region are experts in poetry and literature.

 Starting period

 Around 3 BCE the Shatavahana came to power.
 The Shatavahanas ruled parts of northern Karnataka.
-They used Prakrit as the administrative language and they either belong to Andhra or Karnataka.
-Both Kannada and Telugu were found from their periods and gradually rose to prominence in their respective regions.
+They used Prakrit as the administrative language and they might belong to Karnataka.
 Semukha and Gouthamiputhra Shatakarni were important rulers.
 The empire lasted for almost 300 years.
 With the disintegration of Shatavahana Empire, the Kadambas came to the power in the north of Karnataka and the Gangas in the south.